 Edgar has extensive experience in land use regulation and obtaining entitlements for real estate development projects, including residential development, commercial development, mixed-use projects, hotels, medical facilities, and schools.
 He also has experience drafting and negotiating development agreements, sign districts, and experience with water supply issues.
 Edgar has experience in the planning and implementation of all necessary steps involved in guiding both urban infill and master planned communities from pre-design to completion, including legal challenges to project approvals.
 In addition, he has experience with SB 221 and SB 610 statutes on water supply.
 He also assists in the litigation of cases at both the trial and appellate level.

 Edgar has been involved with numerous high-profile and complex land use projects in California, including, but not limited to, the 1,005 unit mixed-use Hollywood Center Project (Capitol Records site) in Hollywood; the 6400 Sunset mixed-use project (Amoeba Music site); the 1.66 million square-foot mixed-use Reef/Broadway Square project in downtown Los Angeles; Columbia Square, an innovative 875,000 square foot mixed use project in Hollywood; a 225,000 square foot mixed use project on the Sunset Strip in West Hollywood on the famed House of Blues site; and the addition of a 300,000 square foot Class A office building on a site adjacent to a hotel in Culver City.
 Additionally, he has represented the J. Paul Getty Trust for land use related issue involving the Getty’s property holdings and its relations with the neighboring communities; Lennar/Heritage Fields in its project involving a 4,600-acre master planned community located on the former El Toro Marine Base in Irvine; and Newhall Land & Farming/Lennar in a 700-acre master planned community with 1,000 residential units located in Santa Clarita.
-Edgar also represents a number of schools with their land use entitlement issues, including Harvard-Westlake, Loyola High School, Sierra Canyon, and Laurence.
+Edgar also has extensive experience with public-private development projects, including but not limited to, representing AvalonBay Communities with their winning proposal to entitle and develop the West L.A.
+Civic Center and Courthouse sites with a 1,000-unit mixed-use project in response to a County and City of Los Angeles Request for Proposal.
+He also represents a number of schools with their land use entitlement issues, including Harvard-Westlake, Loyola High School, Sierra Canyon, and Laurence.

 Edgar also has experience advocating on behalf of clients in Sacramento to pursue CEQA and housing legislation, including legislation to expedite the CEQA litigation process.